slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On business and entrepreneurship

 <!--
+> *'The public should always be wondering how it is possible to give so much for the money.' -- Henry Ford*

 - Validate your business by finding paying clients.
 - Equity unlocks human potential: when people feel like they have ownership in an idea, they can’t stop thinking about it.
 The more ideas your stakeholders contribute, the better off your chances are at succeeding.
 - CEOs are adaptable and flexible and good risk managers.